heyuanliu-intel/ByteBufferPerformance/README.md

 Transfer/sec:     62.53MB
 </pre>

-So based on the result, we can get the 4X performance improvement between native and pool based methods.
+So based on the result, we can get the 4X performance improvement from pool based methods.

 |   Attempt    | #native  | #pool based | improvement |
 | :----------: | :------: | :---------: | :---------: |